A Framework for Characterising the Value of Information in Hidden Markov Models: Introduction

 Against this background, we are motivated to develop a general value of information (VoI) framework for hidden Markov models to characterise how valuable the status updates are at the receiver.
-In our previous work~\cite{mineGlobecom}, we defined the basic notion of the information value and started to look at the Ornstein-Uhlenbeck (OU) process.
+In our previous work~\cite{mineGlobecom}, we defined the basic notion of the information value and commenced an investigation of VoI in the context of the Ornstein-Uhlenbeck (OU) process.
+The OU process is an important continuous, stationary and Gauss-Markov process which is able to represent various practical applications~\cite{introOU}.
+For example, it can be used to model the mobility of a drone that hovers at a fixed point but experiences positional disturbances in UAV networks.
 In this paper, we extend the basic model and go into more depth with regard to different sampling policies.
 The contributions of this paper are given as follows: \begin{itemize} \item A VoI framework is formalised for hidden Markov models.
-The VoI is defined as the mutual information between the current status and a dynamic sequence of past observations, which gives the theoretical interpretation of the reduction in uncertainty in the current (unobserved) status of a hidden process given that we have noisy measurements. \item The VoI is explored in the context of one of the most important hidden Markov models: the noisy Ornstein-Uhlenbeck process, and its closed-form expressions are derived. \item The VoI with different sampling policies is investigated.
-For uniform sampling, simplified VoI expressions are derived in both large and small noise regimes.
-For random sampling, the simplified VoI expression is derived in the small noise regime, and the probability density and the cumulative distribution of the worst-case VoI are analysed in a particular case: the M/M/1 queueing model. \item Numerical results are provided to verify the theoretical analysis.
+The VoI is defined as the mutual information between the current status and a dynamic sequence of past observations, which gives a theoretical interpretation of the reduction in uncertainty in the current (unobserved) status of a hidden process given that we have noisy measurements. \item The VoI is explored in the context of one of the most important hidden Markov models: the noisy Ornstein-Uhlenbeck process, and its closed-form expressions are derived. \item The VoI with different sampling policies is investigated.
+Simplified VoI expressions are derived in both large and small noise regimes for arbitrary and uniform sampling times.
+The probability density and cumulative distribution of the worst-case VoI are analysed in a particular case: the M/M/1 queueing model. \item The optimal sampling strategy is studied to maximise the average VoI under the sampling rate constraint. \item Numerical results are provided to verify the theoretical analysis.
 The effect of noise, number of observations, sampling rate and correlation on VoI and its statistical properties are discussed.
 The performance of VoI for Markov and hidden Markov models are also presented. \end{itemize}